pratims091/sparrow/README.md

-# Sparrow - My first anonymous bot #
+# Sparrow - My first autonomous bot #

 Built in 2014, did not know git then :/ had to put this in DropBox.
 Built with Arduino <3 <3.
 It uses ultrasonic sensor as its eyes and avoids obstacles.